johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 | Reverse relation | `store.storeproduct_set.all()`                       |
 | Prefetch         | `Store.objects.prefetch_related("storeproduct_set")` |

-Prefetch issues a second query whose queryset is on `StoreProduct` (it loads related rows via that model's manager, not by joining StoreProduct into the main Store query), so the custom manager still applies.
+`prefetch_related` looks like a JOIN, but Django actually runs a separate query and merges the results in Python.
+Because that query is built from `StoreProduct`, the custom manager is applied.

 ## Queries That Break and How to Fix Them

-These patterns bypass the custom manager and include inactive rows because they do NOT target the `StoreProduct` model.
+These patterns bypass the custom manager and include inactive rows because they do NOT directly query the `StoreProduct` model.

-The fix is to explicitly exclude inactive rows (essentially duplicating what the custom manager does).
+The fix is to explicitly exclude inactive rows (i.e., duplicate the manager logic).

 ### ManyToManyField Access